 Role might include:

-- Note Taker: takes notes when student is present in class.
+- Note Taker: takes notes when student is present in class or Zoom meeting.

 - Reader: reads as needed; does not interpret information.